 Even more surprisingly, search engines are better at understanding video content than image content.
-The reason behind, videos can be transcribed by the algorithm to the text while an image at no mean can be converted to any text.
+The reason behind, videos can be transcribed to the text by the algorithm while images cannot be converted to any text.

 Although Google cannot understand what an image is about, it can compare to other images in its database to make an educated estimation.

 For instance, you grabbed someone else’s image and changed its name, image size, resolution, etc. There are still chances are high Google will find out that your image is not unique.